 CLAT Vs SLAT: Differences, Eligibility, Accepting Colleges, Syllabus, Difficulty Level

-Most of the top law schools in India offer LLB admissions through entrance exams.
-Among the law entrance exams conducted in India, CLAT and SLAT are the most popular exams.
+Among the law entrance exams conducted in India, CLAT and SLAT are among the most popular exams.
+The basic difference between CLAT and SLAT is that the Common Law Admission Test (CLAT) is conducted for admission to 24 prestigious National Law Universities (NLUs), whereas Symbiosis Law Admission Test (SLAT) is accepted by four law schools of Symbiosis International University (SIU).
 Both CLAT and SLAT are considered gateways to some of the top law schools in India.
-The it comes to the basic difference between CLAT and SLAT, the Common Law Admission Test (CLAT) is primarily conducted for admission to 24 prestigious National Law Universities (NLUs), whereas Symbiosis Law Admission Test (SLAT) is accepted by four law schools of Symbiosis International University (SIU).
+As per the NIRF law rankings 2024, three of India's five top law colleges are NLUs that are part of the CLAT admissions process, with NLSIU Bengaluru ranked at the top.
+SLS Pune occupies the fifth position.

 This Story also Contains